SCLOUD-PTE-LTD/docs/public-cloud/big-data/usdp.md

 Based on years of experience in big data O&M, USDP presets perfect monitoring and alarm templates for each component, rich monitoring indicators and flexible alarm methods to help you grasp the operation status of each component in a timely manner and perform necessary maintenance and optimization.
 At the same time, intelligent fault diagnosis tools and professional technical support team escort the stable operation of your cluster.

 6. Controllable cost
-UCloud provides friendly and easy-to-deploy management services, users can operate with one click, no additional learning costs, greatly reduce the threshold of use, and assist users to easily use and maintain big data business systems. <br/>
+SCloud provides friendly and easy-to-deploy management services, users can operate with one click, no additional learning costs, greatly reduce the threshold of use, and assist users to easily use and maintain big data business systems. <br/>
 For the privatization deployment scenario of big data applications, it supports the big data appliance solution to achieve one-stop delivery and out-of-the-box use.
 It supports a separate architecture of storage and computing, which is easy to achieve cost optimization.

 7. Professional technical support
-UCloud big data team has accumulated many years of experience in public cloud big data operation and maintenance and business optimization, providing users with big data expert technical support and customized solution capabilities, and continuously updating and integrating experience into products to provide users with automated services to solve users' worries about building big data services.
+SCloud big data team has accumulated many years of experience in public cloud big data operation and maintenance and business optimization, providing users with big data expert technical support and customized solution capabilities, and continuously updating and integrating experience into products to provide users with automated services to solve users' worries about building big data services.

 ### USDP product version released